aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/spot/index.md

 ip-10-42-12-45.us-west-2.compute.internal    Ready    <none>   113m   v1.23.15-eks-49d8fe8   ON_DEMAND      managed-ondemand-20230605211738568600000028

 ```
-From the above output you can see that now we have two managed nodegroups available.
-Next, let’s deploy the “Sample Retail Store” app and leverage [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) as node selection constraint to deploy app on top of the spot instances instead of On-Demand.
-Using the nodeSelector field, you can specify key-value pairs to filter and select which nodes in the cluster should run particular pods.
-It is used to define constraints for pod placement based on node labels.

-Now because our existing manifest `deployment.yaml` located under `/workspace/manifests/catalog`  does not have `nodeSelector` as an attribute, we will use [kustomize](https://www.eksworkshop.com/docs/introduction/kustomize/) to modify the existing resource configuration without directly modifying the original manifests.
+The above output indicates the availability of two managed node groups.
+To deploy the “<b>Sample Retail Store</b>” app and utilize `nodeSelector` for deploying it on spot instances instead of `On-Demand`, you can employ the `nodeSelector` field to define constraints based on node labels.
+As the existing deployment.yaml manifest in `/workspace/manifests/catalog` lacks the `nodeSelector` attribute, you can use kustomize to modify the resource configuration without directly altering the original manifests.

 ```kustomization
 fundamentals/mng/spot/deployment.yaml